The market size of janitorial services is growing in the United States, making it a great time to...

 Some business owners are reluctant to invest in new equipment because they believe they can’t afford it.
 The equipment can seem even more out of reach for those with poor credit scores.

 Fortunately, having poor credit doesn’t automatically mean you have limited funding choices.
-In this article, you will learn how to finance a small business with bad credit and drive growth using equipment financing alternatives.
+In this article, you will learn how a small business with bad credit can drive growth using equipment leasing alternatives.

 What Is Considered “Bad Credit”?